What is digital identity and why should you care?

-Digital identity EDCWhenever a person leaves the house, most do a sanity check for items they require – “do I have my phone, wallet, keys, glasses, money, watch, ID etc.” Dubbed everyday carry or “EDC” by the internet communities, EDC tools help people interact in the world outside their homes: a watch to keep time, a wallet to store money and identity documents, keys to lock up houses or drive cars.
+have my phone, keys, wallet, glasses, money, watch, ID etc.” These tools help people interact in the physical world: a watch to keep time, a wallet to store money and identity documents, and keys to lock up houses or drive cars.

-But as the world goes digital, people are drastically cutting down the things they need to stuff into pockets before heading out.
-One of the last items in most EDC that’s going digital is the humble Identity Document.
-Though adoption may be slow, many countries in Europe, the Middle East, Africa, Asia, and Latin America have rolled out programs to have a National ID card that is valid for both the physical and digital world domains.
-But just because a person has a digital ID card, does that mean they have a “Digital Identity”?
+But as the world goes digital, people are drastically reducing the physical items they carry.
+One of the last remaining essentials going digital is the identity document.
+Though adoption may be gradual, many countries in Europe, the Middle East, Africa, Asia, and Latin America have rolled out national ID programs valid in both the physical and digital domains.
+But just because a person has a digital ID card, does that mean they have a “digital identity”?
 Yes and no.

-Though it may soon become a reality there’s no need to bring physical ID documents, like a driver’s license everywhere, a person’s overall digital identity is vastly different and more complex than a simple digital ID.
-A digital identity encapsulates a person’s online activity, biometric behavioral data, and a number of other important aspects that allow people to login into the online community every day and interact – call it a digital “EDC” that’s always there and always online.
+While digital ID cards reduce the need to carry physical documents like a driver’s license, a person’s digital identity is far broader and more complex than a simple digital ID.
+A digital identity encapsulates online activity, biometric and behavioral data, and other key attributes that enable people to log in, verify their identity, and interact in the digital space.
+Always available, always online.

-Read on for more for answers to the most common digital identity questions:
+Read on for answers to common digital identity questions:

 • Biometric data